Darren-Lim-School-Project/ICT2x01/README.md

 ### Installation and Run:
 >Xdebug:

 1. After installing PHPUnit and Composer, Xdebug is required to run the code coverage command using PHPUnit.
-In the terminal/command prompt (In your source code root directory), run the following:
+In the terminal/command prompt ***(Run command prompt or cd (change directory) of your command prompt to the same directory as your source codes)***, run the following:
 ```
 composer require phpunit/php-code-coverage
 ```